vkn2/24fa-cs108/README.md

 # 24fa-cs108

-example repository for the CS-108 class at Calvin University
+Example repository for the CS-108 class at Calvin University

+Details on how to use it are in our website https://cs.calvin.edu/courses/cs/108/fsantos/